radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

 ### Synchronization Queue Size

 To send an alert in the event of a synchronization queue growing, configure a custom alert.
+A custom alert can be automatically configured by using the settings from Main Control Panel > Synchronization tab.
+Select the desired topology and click Configure.
+In the left navigation menu, click Alerts.
+Toggle on the `Processor Queue Size Alert Enabled' and set the threshold.
+The alert output is a file.

+The custom alert can also be manually configured using the steps below:

 1. Navigate to the Main Control Panel (of the current leader node if you have a cluster deployment) > Settings tab > Monitoring > Custom Alerts (requires [Expert Mode](#expert-mode)).
 2. Select Custom from the Template drop-down menu.